-Breast cancer patients may be at an increased risk of cardiovascular diseases including heart failure and may benefit from a treatment approach that weighs the benefits of specific therapies against potential damage to the heart, according to a new scientific statement from the American Heart Association published in its journal Circulation.
+Patients may benefit from a treatment approach designed to reduce heart complications that weighs the benefits of specific therapies against potential damage to the heart, according to a scientific statement from the American Heart Association published in its journal Circulation.

 For example, some cancer treatments, such as HER-2 targeted therapies, can cause weakening of the heart muscle, a condition known as heart failure.
 HER-2 is a specific type of breast cancer.
 In some cases, the reduction in heart function is temporary and cessation of the treatment and/or the addition of heart medicines can improve function.
 But in some breast cancer patients, heart failure can be permanent.
 Because of this, the early development of heart failure can signal a need to slow down and/or alter a patient’s breast cancer treatment because of the risk for worsening the condition or the development of permanent heart failure.

 Some small studies suggest that administering common chemotherapy agents in new ways may reduce heart disease risks.
-Doxorubicin is a chemotherapy drug used in breast cancer therapy that can lead to the damage of heart cells.
 Studies have shown that when doxorubicin is administered slowly, rather than all at once, patients may have a lower risk of heart failure.

-In addition, a drug called dexrazoxane that could reduce cell damage has recently been approved for patients with metastatic breast cancer who receive high doses of doxorubicin.
-More studies will need to be done to confirm whether the results of the smaller studies are seen in larger groups of patients.
+In addition, a drug called dexrazoxane that could reduce cell damage has also been approved for patients with metastatic breast cancer who receive high doses of doxorubicin.
+More studies will need to be done to confirm whether the results of the smaller studies are seen in larger groups of patients.4

 Other treatments, such as radiation, can affect the heart arteries and cause the development of coronary artery disease or blockages.
 Some breast cancer treatment agents, such as anthracyclines, can result in abnormal heart rhythms that in some patients are benign but in others can lead to life-threatening heart rhythms.
 And, some treatments — like antimetabolites — can cause spasm of the heart arteries, which can cause chest pain symptoms but could lead to heart attacks as well.